Provisions for employees of NZSIS, GCSB and those assisting them

 Why provide immunities?

 Employees of NZSIS and GCSB at times must act in ways that would normally breach the law.
 This is because of the types of operations they undertake and the need to maintain cover.

 There needs to be certainty that employees and anyone legitimately assisting them will not be exposed to civil or criminal prosecution as a result of their work.
-In order for immunity to apply, a person must be acting in good faith and in a reasonable manner, and the act must be necessary.
+In order for immunity to apply, a person must be acting in good faith and in a reasonable manner, and must reasonably believe the act to be necessary.

-Many of the immunities proposed in the Bill reflect similar immunities that exist for law enforcement officers and other public servants.
+Many of the immunities provided by the Act reflect similar immunities that exist for law enforcement officers and other public servants.

 What does it mean to ‘act in good faith’?

 The term ‘good faith’ is used in many areas of the law.
 In this context it means that for a person to have the benefit of immunities under the Act they must have been acting honestly and without fraud or deceit – they need to have honestly believed they were acting properly.
 A person would not be acting in good faith if they did something arbitrarily or for private gain, or knew they were acting outside the law.

 There is criminal immunity for employees of the agencies for acts done in good faith (as long as specified conditions, such as being necessary, are met):

 - assisting the Police and NZ Defence Force, and